Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 4. Investment Board Act, 2068 (2011)

-These laws outline the regulatory framework for company formation, foreign investment, and securities management.
-Compliance with these regulations is crucial for successful registration and operation of an investment company in Nepal.
+These laws explain the rules for company formation, foreign investment, and securities management.
+Following these regulations is essential for the successful registration and operation of an investment company, especially for foreign direct investment in Nepal.

 Essential Documents for Investment Company Registration Nepal

-To register an investment company in Nepal, the following documents are typically required:
+To register an investment company in Nepal, the following documents are usually required as part of the investment company registration process in Nepal:

 1. Memorandum of Association (MOA)